 Electronic filing of court documents, or E-Filing, allows attorneys to submit court documents electronically 24 hours a day, seven days a week.
 E-Filing will increase efficiencies, provide faster access to the courts and save money.

 DO NOT FILE A PAPER COPY OF A DOCUMENT THAT HAS BEEN E-FILED.
+Limited documents as noted in the Florida Rules of Criminal Procedure, Rule 3.030, should be only paper filed until further notice.

 At this time, pro se filers (individuals representing themselves) are not permitted to E-File court documents.